Table of Contents

-With great weather, now would be an ideal time for you to pack your bags and head to Holland for chilled out and relaxing vacation.
+With great weather, now would be an ideal time for you to pack your bags and head to Amsterdam for chilled out and relaxing vacation.

 Rent a Bike

 The best way to discover the winding and narrow streets of Amsterdam is on a bicycle.
 With outlets renting out bikes and 400 kilometers of cycling lanes, Amsterdam is truly a joy ride.

 Before enjoying the orchestra at this world-renowned concert hall, be sure to take a guided tour.
 The orchestra holds some of the world’s most talented musicians and the hall itself is renowned for its acoustics, whether you enjoy classical music or not.
 A tour of the Concertgebouw is essential.

 The Bloemenmarkt is the most colorful part of Amsterdam.
 Get whisked away by the scents and smells of tulips, narcissus and other flowers in the world’s only floating flower market.
 Rows of floating barrages house small stalls that sell a wide variety of flowers.

 No matter what your favorite flower is, you are bound to find it here.
 Get the best out of the flower market during December, as exuberant amounts of Christmas Trees will be available.